marcussev/football-score-prediction/README.md

 ```
 3. Tranied models are saved to ./results/trained_models
 4. Graphs displaying accuracy and loss are saved to ./results/graphs
-5. Full match predictions is also saved to ./results
+5. Full match predictions are also saved to ./results

 ## Predict future results
 In this project the linear regression model achieved the best results gived the data and features at hand.
 To predict any football game using this model, you can run the ./main: